 - The Input Data

-Python is an easy to use, robust, and forgiving programming language.
+Python is easy to use, robust and forgiving programming language.
 Many people who have written macros in Microsoft Excel® have a very easy time learning Python.

 CloudQuant provides access to several popular financial and statistical libraries.

 You don’t have to start from scratch.
 We understand that writing an algo from scratch is a difficult process as you would have to learn too many things.
 So we made it simple for you.
 Multiple public scripts are available for you to start by “cloning” or copy and paste.

 Popular among these scripts are two fully functioning strategies.